-Vitamin B12 or B9 (folate) deficiency anaemia happens when you have a shortage of the relevant vitamin.
-The body then produces abnormally large red blood cells that can't function properly.
+Vitamin B12 or B9 (folate) deficiency anaemia happens when you have a shortage of either of these vitamins.
+The body responds by producing abnormally large red blood cells that do not function properly.

 Red blood cells carry oxygen around the body using a substance called haemoglobin.